Install Umbraco with NuGet

 The latest release of Umbraco is always available in the NuGet gallery.
 All you have to do is search for it and install.

-To install Umbraco from the Visual Studio interface, right-click on the new project you just made and choose Manage NuGet Packages.
+To install Umbraco from the Visual Studio interface, right-click on the new project you've made and choose Manage NuGet Packages.

 You can then use the search function to find the package called